-The payable to the Vendors are unsecured promissory notes that are for a term of two years from March 2, 2006, at such time they become payable on demand, and are non-interest bearing for the first year of the term but shall bear interest at the Royal Bank of Canada prime rate on the second year of the term.
-The promissory notes carry a conversion option in favour of the Vendors to convert the amounts payable into Class A Units at a conversion price of \$10.00 per unit for a period of up to six months from March 2, 2006, the date of the acquisition.
-During June 2006 \$1.0 million in promissory notes were converted and an additional \$3.0 million were converted in July 2006 (notes 8 and 16).
+The payable to the Vendors was satisfied by the issuance of an unsecured promissory note that is for a term of two years from March 2, 2006, at such time they become payable on demand, and are non-interest bearing for the first year of the term but shall bear interest at the Royal Bank of Canada prime rate on the second year of the term.
+The promissory notes carried a conversion option in favour of the holders thereof to convert the amounts payable into Class A Units at a conversion price of \$10.00 per Class A Unit for a period of up to six months from March 2, 2006, the date of the acquisitions.
+On September 18, 2006, the Partnership extended the conversion option on the unsecured promissory notes to September 30, 2006.
+During the 213-day period ended September 30, 2006, \$4.75 million aggregate principal amount of the unsecured promissory notes were converted into Class A Units at a conversion price of \$10.00 per Class A Unit and \$500,000 was repaid in cash. (note 8).

 The above business acquisitions were transacted with certain individuals, or entities controlled by them, who as a result of the acquisitions are significant unitholders of the Partnership.
 These individuals or persons related to them have continued in key management roles with the General Partner.
-These individuals include, Rodney L. Carpenter and Thomas J. Simons who are officers, directors, and significant shareholders of CFS and Impact, respectively, as well as directors of the General Partner.
+These individuals include Rodney L. Carpenter and Thomas J. Simons who are officers, directors, and significant shareholders of CFS and Impact, respectively, as well as officers and directors of the General Partner.

-5. Cash and Cash equivalents:
+5. Cash and Cash Equivalents